-The Summary displays useful information about the projects status, priority, type, progress, active state, hours worked and projected.
+- Summary - displays useful information about the projects status, priority, type, progress, active state, hours worked and projected.

-The departments will show what department the project is assigned to
+- Departments - what department the project is assigned to.

 At the bottom of the project view are sub-tabs.
 These tabs represent other modules that are associated with projects.
 The amount of tabs that appear here depend on what modules are active via the system administration.